 |Humanities||Any course from ART, ENG (Literature), HUM, MUS, PHI, REL or Foreign Language||3|

-3 Students who pass the Computer Competency Test must select another course from either ACC, BUS, ECO2, FIN, or MKT.
+3 Students who pass the Computer Competency Test must select another course in FST or other disciplines

-5. Students who present certification as both Fire Instructor I and II may be granted credit for FST 121 “Principals of Fire & Emergency Services Safety.”
+4 Students who present certification as both Fire Instructor I and II may be granted credit for FST 121 “Principles of Fire & Emergency Services Safety.”